 For the professional development handout assignment, you will also be selecting at least three research-based journal articles to read on a self-selected literacy topic that relates to elementary literacy learning.
-I suggest using articles from either The Reading Teacher, Journal of Literacy Research, Reading Research Quarterly, or Language Arts.
-Be sure the articles are research articles.
-Both journals are available electronically through the UTA library.
-Articles need to be generally from the last 10-12 years (2001 or later).
+I suggest using articles from the following e-journals through the UTA Library website: The Reading Teacher, Journal of Literacy Research, Reading Research Quarterly, or Language Arts.
+Be sure the articles you select are research articles.
+The UTA Library's e-journals are available electronically through the UTA library.
+Articles need to be generally from the last 10-12 years (2002 or later).